 9. Sweet potatoes

-This complex carb is high in nutrients, easy to make, and has a longer shelf life than other vegetables.
+This complex carb is high in nutrients, easy to cook, and has a longer shelf life than other vegetables.
 It contains vitamin A, which is passed through breastmilk to the baby and also supports your immune system.

-Like sweet potatoes, this staple has a longer shelf life than most other fruits and when eaten with nut butter, is the perfect mix of protein, healthy fat and complex carbs to keep your energy up.
+Like sweet potatoes, this staple has a longer shelf life than most other fruits and when eaten with nut butter, is the perfect mix of protein, fat and complex carbs to keep your energy up.

 11. Canned beans

 The high fiber content in beans will keep your digestive system moving along, which is important following a vaginal birth or c-section.
 They are also a great source of protein and can be added to any meal for a nutritional boost.
+Try adding chickpeas, black beans or white beans to other meals, like tacos, chili or soups to boost their fiber and protein content.

 12. Homemade frozen dinners